 Say you don’t have an immediate answer to a question on set.
 If you say “I don’t know”, or behave reluctantly, you become less credible.
 As the director, you’re the person your crew answers to.
 You should know the project’s overview better than anybody else.
 If they feel they cannot receive a direct answer from you, they are likely to act at their discretion.

 Own your vision for the project.
 It’s okay to know what you want.
 It’s also okay to verbalize it.
 Professionals will value your straightforward nature over uncertainty.

-In the event that you don’t have an immediate response, you can redirect the question to them.
-Instead of “I don’t know”, say “what would you suggest”?
-This instead provides them creative input.
-You don’t have to provide this as a director.
+If you don’t have an immediate response, you can redirect the question to them.
+Instead of “I don’t know”, say “What would you suggest”?
+This instead provides them with creative input.
+You don’t have to provide this as a film director.
 If you do though, the additional perspective could strengthen the project and help your team members feel valued.

 You’ve likely heard “It’s not what you know, it’s who you know”.
 Though the film industry is too selective to hire incompetent people (usually), this statement rings true.

 According to a LinkedIn study, 70% of 2016 hires were employed somewhere where they had a preexisting connection.
 One can deduce that knowing the right person can make all the difference.
 Recognizing this in advance may land you the right connection.
 Regardless, forging symbiotic relationships in film is important to growing as an artist.
 There are avenues you can take to forge these ties.

 Seek out local film clubs and organizations.
 If they have events or screenings, volunteer to help.
 Look out for local cast and crew calls.
 Fill the shoes of non-directing roles.
 You’ll be filling in their gaps, while also improving your artistry.
 Technical versatility is best preserved by being actively hands-on.
 When it comes time for a project of your own, they will be more motivated to return the favor.